 With the first rays of the sun, the cafés and restaurants put their furniture outside and serve you all kinds of treats, from sweet cakes to savory Mediterranean food.

 While half-timbered houses actually were the norm in medieval times, Osnabrück already started to build its houses with brick 800 years ago which gave the city its extraordinary silhouette.
 Around 35 of these remnants of medieval and early modern age architecture may still be found in Osnabrück, which is unique in Germany.
-Also some of them are open to public.
+Some of them are even open to the public.

 © Image Rights: Town Hall – Finke-Ennen